vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 #### Percentiles Mask

-In the top right menu, you can click on the **Percentiles** setting to be able to chose what percentiles to display in the chart.
+In the top right menu, you can click on the **Percentiles** setting to be able to choose which percentiles to display in the chart.

 {{< img src="percentilesmask.png" alt="Percentiles mask" >}}
 {{< img src="percentileschart.png" alt="Percentiles chart" >}}

 #### Date Time / Elapsed Time

-In the top right menu, you can activate the **Date Time** setting to be able to switch from elapsed time to date time.
+In the top right menu, you can activate the **Date Time** setting which lets you switch from elapsed time to date time.

 {{< img src="multiplecheck-date.png" alt="Multiple check" >}}
 {{< img src="multiple-date.png" alt="Multiple" >}}